lin-ht/lin-ht.github.io/_posts/2023-05-15-transformer-notes.md

 <hr>

 #### Transformer practice
-Pytorch version <a href="http://nlp.seas.harvard.edu/2018/04/03/attention.html">The Annotated Transformer</a>.
+Pytorch version <a href="http://nlp.seas.harvard.edu/annotated-transformer/">The Annotated Transformer</a>.

+Open <a href="https://colab.research.google.com/github/lin-ht/annotated-transformer/blob/master/AnnotatedTransformer.ipynb"> my forked playground in colab.</a>

+Github of <a href="https://github.com/lucidrains/x-transformers"> x-transformers </a> by <a href="https://github.com/lucidrains?tab=repositories">lucidrains</a>.